You want smart political talk without the meltdowns?

 In 2011, it was removed off an export restriction list.

-It had been on this list since the Cold War, and very quietly, without much fanfare, the Obama administration allowed them to remove be removed from this export list, which means they no longer needed special permission.
+And very quietly, without much fanfare, the Obama administration allowed them to be removed from this export list, which means they no longer needed special permission.

-Now that that took care of one of the barriers.
+Now, that took care of one of the barriers.

 Now, whether that's intentional or just bureaucrats looking for an easy way to get their work done, it's not as clear to me.

-But uh there's no doubt that using the third party was sort of a backdoor way, as someone said it to me, to get this uranium to Canada and then eventually Canada to Europe.
+We don't know the answer to that, but there's no doubt that using the third party was sort of a backdoor way, as someone said it to me, to get this uranium to Canada and then eventually Canada to Europe.

 There's no way that Obama didn't get this in his presidential daily briefing.

-There's no way that Eric Holder, the head of the Justice Department and the FBI couldn't know when they had an informant inside knowing what Putin's agents in this country are doing?
+There's no way that Eric Holder, the head of the Justice Department and the FBI, couldn't know when they had an informant inside knowing what Putin's agents in this country are doing.

-Yeah, that I mean that is the question.
+Yeah, I mean, that is the question.

-The question is who knew that Russia was engaged in criminality when we gave Russia all of these beneficial decisions?
+The question is: who knew that Russia was engaged in criminality when we gave Russia all of these beneficial decisions?

 It was the Russian nuclear industry involved in criminality.

-It was the very company Rossatom.
+It was that very company, Rossetta.

-We said flat out, if Cyphyas had known uh the commit committee that voted on this, if they had known it was criminality, it might have changed the course of their decision.
+And ordinarily, we talked to an expert yesterday who said flat out: if CFIS had known, the committee that voted on this, if they had known it was criminality, it might have changed the course of their decision.

-So that means did someone was it bottlenecked somewhere?
+So that means it bottlenecked somewhere.

 I don't think so when you're talking about Russia.

-And I think it's also highly likely that at some point Robert Mueller or his deputies would have advised President Obama because President Obama had a lot going on with Russia, and the last thing you want is the President of the United States to be blindsided.
+And I think it's also highly likely that at some point Robert Mueller or his deputies would have advised President Obama because President Obama had a lot going on with Russia.

 We know this for one reason.